PolMine/PolMine.github.io/_posts/2017-02-04-GlobalVectors.md

 GV$fit(x = PLPRBT_tcm_dgTMatrix, n_iter = 25)
 {% endhighlight %}

-Potentially, I guess I am running more iterations than necessary.
+I may be running more iterations than necessary.
 Getting the word vectors as described takes 10 minutes.
 Having run the fitting algorithm, I can get the matrix with word vectors - the object of desire!

 {% highlight r %}